Plant Guides12 min read

 Can you grow strawberries hydroponically?
 Yes.
 Hydroponic strawberries are commercially grown worldwide, and university research consistently shows they outperform soil-grown plants in yield, fruit quality, and resource efficiency.
 A substrate-based drip system is the easiest way to start at home.

 What is the best hydroponic system for strawberries?
-Substrate culture (perlite, coir, or peat in containers with drip irrigation) produces the highest yields according to a 2025 Purdue University study.
+Substrate culture (perlite, coir, or peat in containers with drip irrigation) produces the highest yields according to a 2025 University of Georgia study.
 Vertical tower systems rank second and are ideal for small spaces.

 How long until hydroponic strawberries produce fruit?
 Starting from bare-root transplants, expect first flowers in 4–6 weeks and ripe fruit in 60–90 days.
 Starting from seed takes 2–3 years — always use transplants.

 Do hydroponic strawberries taste good?
-Research shows hydroponic strawberries can have higher sugar content (Brix values) than field-grown fruit, especially at higher light levels.
-The UNH study measured Brix values of 8.7–9.5 depending on nutrient source, with aquaponic and hydroponic treatments reaching 9.3–9.5.
+Hydroponic strawberries can have higher sugar content (Brix values) than field-grown fruit, especially at higher light levels.
+The UNH study (SARE grant report, not peer-reviewed) measured Brix values of 8.7–9.5 depending on nutrient source, with aquaponic and hydroponic treatments reaching 9.3–9.5.
+Brix varies significantly by cultivar, harvest timing, and temperature, so expect different values under your conditions.

 Do I need to pollinate hydroponic strawberries?
 Yes, if growing indoors.
 Outdoor greenhouses with open sides may get natural pollination, but enclosed indoor systems require hand pollination with a small brush, fan assistance, or manual stem shaking every 2–3 days.